Financial Supports for Education

 Higher Education Institution Access Initiative - Student Assistance Fund

 The Student Assistance Fund exists to support students experiencing genuine financial difficulty.
 The fund is available in certain Higher Education Institutions to all registered students.
 You should contact the Access Officer or Mature Student Officer (if you are over 23 years of age) in the college, which you are attending, if you are having difficulty in covering your costs.

 This fund aims to assist students with disabilities in third-level institutions and Post Leaving Certificate Colleges to participate in further and higher education.
 Grants are provided for students who have serious sensory, physical and/or communicative disabilities.

-Applications for funding should be made by the individual student through their Higher Education Institution/Post Leaving Certificate College.
-Students are advised to contact the Access/Disability Officer in their institution, or the Principal of their PLC College.
+Applications for funding should be made by the individual student through their Higher Education Institution/ Further Education (PLC) College.
+Students are advised to contact the Access/Disability Officer in their institution, or the Principal of their Further Education College.

-Exemptions from the Post Leaving Certificate course participant contribution
+Exemptions from the Further Education (PLC) course participant contribution

 Depending on your circumstances, you may be exempt from this €200 charge.